Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 If that seems overwhelming, don’t worry, I have a PCOS smoothie checklist to make things really easy for you!

-infographic on what to include when making the perfect pcos smoothies.
+infographic on how to make the perfect pcos smoothies.

 1. Fruit